fbpx

 Testosterone and Bioidentical Hormone Replacement Therapy (BHRT)

 As the fluctuation in testosterone levels can lead to a number of different symptoms in both men and women, it is important for anyone experiencing symptoms to seek out expert consultation and subsequent testing to ascertain whether or not their symptoms are linked to this hormone.
 If this is the case, then appropriately supplementing the levels of testosterone in the body can help treat these symptoms.
-Bioidentical testosterone can be used to increase libido, improve mood and even improve muscle mass.
+Bioidentical testosterone can be used to increase libido, improve mood and even improve muscle mass and is the form of low testosterone treatment we use here at Marion Gluck.

 testosterone - bhrt - andropause - low libido - testosterone deficiency - bioidentical hormones - bio identical hormones - bioidentical hormone replacement therapy - marion gluck clinic